Annabelle-Metcalfe/south-wales-pottery-club/TESTING.md

 ### Classes Page

 The first lighthouse test for the class page came back with similar issues for the aria-labels and headings but the main issue was the performance as there are a lot of images on this page.
-I compressesed the images unitl the score was satisfactory/.
+I compressed the images unitl the score was satisfactory without compromising the quailty of the images.

 ![Class page lighthouse](/assets/images/readme-images/class-page-lh-1.png)